Azure/carnegie-mop/doc/troubleshooting/model_wrapper/AmlEndpointDeployment.md

 ```
 ![](images/UserScriptException.png)

-### Take action:
+### Take appropriate action:
-- Check your deployment log on portal **"Logs->Details"** for more info and then search keyword **"error/fail"** to see error details and then change your **inference.py** codes in your model to fix bug which cause AML endpoint deployment failed, and then re-onboarding model or upgrade model.
+- Examine your deployment log on the portal under **"Logs -> Details"** for more information.
+Search for the keyword **"error/fail"** to locate error details, and subsequently make necessary code changes in your **inference.py** to resolve the issue causing the AML endpoint deployment failure.
+Following this, consider re-onboarding or upgrading the model.